 He joined the Board of Trustees of the Glen Helen Association in 2001 and served as President from 2002-2005.
 As GHA President, he successfully negotiated the donation of land back to Glen Helen after that land was sold by Antioch College.
 He also served on Antioch College's Glen Helen Board from 2002-2005.

 In 2002, Tony was invited to join the board of Community Resources for Yellow Springs/Miami Township, the local community improvement corporation focused on developing the local economy.
-He was also active in Republican Party politics as a member of the Greene County, Ohio Republican Party Central Committee.
 (View a complete list of Tony's public service activities.)

 Education and Experience